Me. I Am Mariah... The Elusive Chanteuse: Composition

 "One More Try" is a cover of George Michael's 1988 single of the same name, with an "'80s taste" and a "schmaltzy" production.
 "Heavenly (No Ways Tired / Can't Give Up Now)" is a gospel song with a choir that is dedicated as a tribute to the late Reverend James Cleveland.
 It contains an excerpt from the Reverend's sermon "God's Promise" performed by James Cleveland.
 The song also contains a sample of "Can't Give Up Now" performed by Mary Mary, "I Don't Feel No Ways Tired" performed by James Cleveland and "Good Ole Music" performed by Funkadelic.

-The deluxe album consists of four extra songs; the opening track "It's A Wrap" features American singer Mary J. Blige.
+The deluxe album consists of three extra songs; the opening track "It's A Wrap" features American singer Mary J. Blige.
 The song contains a sample of "I Belong to You" by Barry White, performed by the Love Unlimited Orchestra.
 "Betcha Gon' Know" was originally recorded and included on Carey's 2009 album Memoirs of an Imperfect Angel, the remix featuring R. Kelly leaked in July 2011, and draws influence from R&B. Carey announced that the remix would appear the album as a deluxe edition bonus track.
 "The Art of Letting Go" is an empowering gospel and classic R&B ballad with use of the piano, strings, and guitar.
 The song was originally the inspiration to also call the album The Art of Letting Go however, during an interview with MTV in February 2014, Carey revealed that she was frustrated that the album title leaked as she had not intended for the public to know about it just yet, and as a result she would be retitling the album.